note35/sinon/docs/Spies.rst

 What is a test spy?
 -------------------

-A test spy is a function that records arguments, return value, the value of this and exception thrown (if any) for all its calls.
+A test spy is a function that records arguments, returns values, the value of this and exception thrown (if any) for all its calls.
 A test spy can be an anonymous function or it can wrap an existing function.

 When to use spies?
 ------------------